Kate Brown

 Fear of trying new things.
 Acting withdrawn (avoiding family/friends/hobbies).

 Changes in appetite.
-Low energy levels, tiredness, fatigue.
+Low energy levels, Tiredness, Fatigue.
 Low libido.

 Step 1: Is this for me?